Präpositionen im Deutschen – Erklärungen und Beispiele

 Wechselpräpositionen im Deutschen

-But don’t panic, there is rule you can follow behind all that.
+But don’t panic, there is a rule behind all that you can follow.
 So, once you understand this rule, mastering two-case prepositions should be no problem for you.

 So, the rule is quite simple: